vkallio88/ai-project/README.md

-# Calculating IT support ticket urgency and based on words used in description
+# Calculating IT support ticket urgency based on words used in description

 Final project for the Building AI course